Status Frame

 State Persistence

 Toggle states are automatically saved between sessions.
-The saved state is restored when the toggle is recreated with the same var
+The saved state is restored when the toggle is recreated with the same var name.

 Example: Class-Specific Toggles